Monday, 20 February 2023

 I must keep reminding myself.
 The Portuguese poet said

-in a poem called the dream of being alive, this
+in a poem called The Dream of Being Alive, this

-is a blog of being alive.
+is a blog about being alive.

 @apfox1961.blogspot.com